TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

       * TMBAIC has been added to TMBhelper in the TMB_contrib_R directory
       * Gavin worked on [TMBphase](https://github.com/gavinfay/TMBphase) using example code from Mollie
          * Phasing within an optimizer
-         * Function with normal inputs, passed via “...”, plus two additional arguments, “phase” and “optimizer”
+         * Function with normal inputs, passed via "...", plus two additional arguments, "phase" and "optimizer"
          * Optimizer by default is nlminb
          * phase is a tagged list where missing elements are populated with a vector of 1s, and non-missing elements are integers, and where the optimizer loops through values of phase while progressively changing map to turn on parameters
          * Function works, needs testing.
-         * devtools::install_github(“gavinfay/TMBphase”)
+         * devtools::install_github("gavinfay/TMBphase")
          * Gavin tested using thetalogistic example.
          * Example usage in Roxygen documentation for TMBphase()
          * Not implemented choice of optimizer yet.